mkbhasin/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

 **Summarize feedback from your partners here.**
+Jeanne Li - The idea of inventing an interactive flashlight is super practical and convenient.
+And I think the idea of freeing up use space and the voice recognition functionality are really convicing.
+I could clearly envision the implementation scenarios through your storyboard.
+To develop the device, maybe you could add different colors of light and signs that the screen can show (e.g., SOS light) and add more scenarios to the product.

 ## Make it your own